macloo/html-css-workshop/javascript_start/README.md

 You'll also see how the user's actions on a Web page can be recorded and then used by the script.

+You can view the file and try the four scripts > [here](http://macloo.github.io/html-css-workshop/javascript_start/)

 ## First

 1. Open **start.html** and (in the **scripts** folder) **first.js**